 This type of valve has a resilient seat.
 Sealing is achieved when the disc deforms the soft seat.
 There is friction between the disk and seat during the full operating cycle which is the disadvantage of zero offset valve.

 Double Offset Butterfly Valve

 In Double Offset, the disk is offset from the valve center line and also from valve body center line.
 You can see this in the image where one and two are written.
 This creates a cam action during operation that lifts the seat out of the seal.

 Double offset makes opening and closing smooth as friction is applicable only during the first few degrees of opening and final few degrees of closing, approx 10 degrees of opening and closing.

 Triple Offset Butterfly Valve

 In Triple Offset design the third offset created by the geometry design of the seating surface.
 The seat is machined into an offset conical profile resulting in a right-angled cone.
 You can see this in the third image with small enlargement of seating angle.

 This ensures frictionless stroking throughout its operating cycle.
-Contact is only made at the final point of closure with the 90° angle acting as a mechanical stop; Metal seated valve use triple offset design.
+Contact is only made at the final point of closure with the 90° angle acting as a mechanical stop; the Metal seated valve uses triple offset design.

 Butterfly Valve Body Parts

 - A Butterfly valve is used in many different fluid services and they perform well in slurry applications also.
 They can be used in liquids, steam, cryogenics, cooling water, air, gasses, firefighting & Vacuum services.

 - Butterfly Valve is used in all type of industries application even in High-pressure and temperature services.